A-jha/Computer-Networks/Chapter-1/Introduction_To_CN.md

 Message timing deals with **flow control** and **response timeout**.

-- flow control : if sender is very fast and receiver is slow than network should mennage the flow of messages .(if flow control is not available then chances of data loss is very high)
+- flow control : if sender is very fast and receiver is slow than network should mannage the flow of messages .(if flow control is not available then chances of data loss is very high)
 - response timeout - an approximate time to get response from sender message or reciever massage.

 ### 5. Message Delivery Option